-The habit of lifelong learning and a love of reading has always been promoted by our libraries and continues in this age of new technologies.
-The book and eBook collections are continuously updated based on student interests, reading levels, and curriculum needs.

-Our school librarians ensure that our students are taught the current information literacy, research, and evaluation skills that will help them to succeed in college and careers.
+The habit of lifelong learning and a love of reading has always been promoted by our libraries and continues in this age of new techliteracy, research, and evaluation skills that will help them to succeed in college and careers.
 LMC computers give students access to a variety of databases, which provide accurate and up-to-date information.
 Remote access to the databases and eB-ook collection is available 24/7, year-round, from our school website.
 Ask your librarians for password information.